15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 One of the unexpected benefits that has come from Covid-19 is people’s willingness to utilize online education platforms.
 There has never been a better time to start offering your services online, whether that be through 1:1 nutrition counselling or a digital course

 If you have a social media following or email list (even just a small one), what about offering a 60-minute paid masterclass on a topic that you are an expert in?
-Some examples could be – feeding your infant, easy meal planning or grocery shopping tips for weight management.
+Some examples of content you could cover could be – feeding your infant, easy meal planning for CKD or grocery shopping tips for athletes.
 The opportunities are endless!

 One thing that we are seeing a lot of dietitians and nutritionists do nowadays as a side hustle is turn their expertise into a digital course.
-One of the reasons why this is an amazing idea is because it is scalable.
+Digital courses offer a scaleable addition to your business – meaning, you create them once and then can sell them an infinite number of times.
 We only have so many hours in a day where we could potentially see clients 1:1, right?
-Having a digital course helps you reach more people with your content (and create more passive income).
+Having a digital course helps you reach more people with your content (and create income more passively than exchanging your time for money).

 If you have a specific niche in a certain topic, then a subscription service could be a great idea for your dietitian side hustle.
 A subscription service means that someone pays a monthly fee to have access to you or resources you develop (like DSC!).

-A subscription service could be as simple as creating an exclusive private Facebook group where you do Live Q&A’s and provide valuable information and resources which someone has to pay monthly to join.
+A subscription service (also called a membership site) could be as simple as creating an exclusive private Facebook group where you do Live Q&A’s and provide valuable information and resources which someone has to pay monthly to join.
 Or, you can even do a monthly meal planning subscription!

 This can be a lucrative avenue as the health and wellness product space is only growing and expanding as time goes on.
 There will continue to be opportunities for dietitians and nutritionists to do this work if they want to.
 So, no, the online nutrition space is not too saturated for you to start!